atch2203/blog/src/content/blog/ledsticks.md

 ![altText](@assets/images/ledsticks/firstneopixelinpipenolight.jpg)
 ![altText](@assets/images/ledsticks/firstneopixelinpipe.jpg)

 All that was left was to clean up the wiring a little and make a second stick.
-I also added a button, since reflashing code was an absolute pain. <div id="wiring"></div>
+I also added a button for debugging/controlling the lights, since reflashing code was an absolute pain. <div id="wiring"></div>

 ![altText](@assets/images/ledsticks/schematic.jpg)
 <div align="center" style="color:#888888"><em>Schematic; it's a lot more compact IRL (see below)</em></div>